Neal-Ding/fetch-plugin/README.md

 # fetch-plugin

-fetch polyfill with timeout setting extend from whatwg-fetch
+fetch polyfill with *TIMEOUT* setting extend from whatwg-fetch

 ## Installation